Dictionary of Revolutionary Marxism

 The most basic question of philosophy: what is the nature of the relationship between mind and body (or between mind and brain, or mind and matter).
 The two big schools of thought are

-materialism (that matter is primary and mind is a characteristic or function of certain highly complex organizations of matter such as brains) and idealism (that mind or “spirit” is primary and that matter—if it really exists at all—is somehow a creation or outgrowth of mind).
+materialism (that matter is primary and mind is a set of characteristics or functions of certain highly complex organizations of matter such as brains) and idealism (that mind or “spirit” is primary and that matter—if it really exists at all—is somehow a creation or outgrowth of mind).
 Dualism, the view that mind and matter are completely independent, is often considered a third option, though to materialists it just seems to be a variety of idealism since it denies that mind is a function or characteristic of certain complicated organizations of matter (brains).

 MINISTERIALISM